rellen/elixir_nx_demo/README.md

+# Elixir Nx Demo

+This is a clone of the Niex repo with some modifications to run the demo.
+Run the Phoenix app and open the notebook called `nx_demo1.niex`

+The rest of this readme is the original from https://github.com/jonklein/niex

 # Niex - Interactive Elixir Code Notebooks

 Niex is an interactive Elixir code notebook with support for embedded media and